Successor Feature Representations: Experimental Details: Object Collection Environment

-\paragraph{MB $\xi$-learning (MB Xi):} The one-step SF model-based $\xi$-learning agent (Algorithm~\ref{algo:MBXI}) uses an approximated model $\tilde{p}$ to predict $\Pr(\feat_{t}=\feat|s_t,a_t)$ to reduce the variance of the $\xi$-function update.
+\paragraph{MB \sfrqlearning (MB \sfrql):} The one-step SF model-based \sfrqlearning agent (Algorithm~\ref{algo:MBXI}) uses an approximated model $\tilde{p}$ to predict $\Pr(\feat_{t}=\feat|s_t,a_t)$ to reduce the variance of the $\xi$-function update.
 The model is by a linear mapping for each action.
 It uses a softmax activation to produce a valid distribution over $\featspace$:

 where $\theta^p_{a,\phi} \in \R^{113}$.
 As $\tilde{p}$ is valid for each task in $\mathcal{M}$, its weights $\theta^p$ are only randomly initialized at the beginning of the first task.
 For each observed transition, the model is updated using the following loss: